abinthm/abinthm/README.md

 </div>

 🚀 About Me
 Hi there!
 I'm Abin Thomas, a passionate Computer Science & AI Engineering student based in Kerala, India.
-I'm deeply fascinated by the intersection of artificial intelligence and practical applications, with a particular focus on diagram processing, RAG (Retrieval-Augmented Generation) systems, and machine learning.
+I'm deeply fascinated by the intersection of artificial intelligence and practical applications, with a particular focus on:

+🔍 Diagram Processing
+🤖 RAG (Retrieval-Augmented Generation) Systems
+🧠 Machine Learning & AI/ML

 My journey in tech revolves around exploring cutting-edge technologies in computer vision, natural language processing, and document AI.
 I love building intelligent systems that can understand and process complex visual and textual information.
 Thanks for dropping by!
 Let's build something amazing together! 🚀